-3.5 Team Roster Form
+2.6 Team Roster Form

-The Team Roster form requires every team member to be assigned a role - attorney, witness, alternates, bailiff, timekeeper, artist (HS only), or journalist (HS only), teachers, and attorney coaches.
-Once the Regional Rosters are completed, and prior to the established deadline, this constitutes the official team.
+The Team Roster form is an online three-page form that requires every team member to be assigned a role - attorney, witness, alternates, bailiff, timekeeper, artist (HS only), or journalist (HS only), teachers, and attorney coaches.
+Once the Regional rosters are completed, and prior to the established deadline, this constitutes the official team.
 Changes can be made prior to Regionals in emergency situations only and sent to mkirk@scbar.org.
-The names listed on the Regional Roster form are the only members who may compete in the Regionals or advance to the State competition, if applicable.
-All witnesses are listed in order of performance and gender preference to include: F, M, or X.
+The names listed on the Regional roster form are the only members who may compete in the Regionals or advance to the State competition, if applicable.
+All witnesses are listed in order of performance and gender to include: F or M.